 Glaucoma is a group of diseases impacting the optic nerve and involving the loss of retinal ganglion cells.
 Overproduction of aqueous humor or reduced outflow increases intraocular pressure, damaging the optic nerve and diminishing peripheral vision.
 The goal of interventional therapy for glaucoma is to prevent optic nerve damage and preserve vision.

 Founder, CEO and board member, former senior director of molecular biology and metabolic disease at Genentech.

-Founder and CBO, former head of project team leaders at Calico and head of technology platforms business development at Genentech.
+Founder, former head of project team leaders at Calico and head of technology platforms business development at Genentech.

 Founder and scientific advisory board member, assistant professor in the Department of Biomedical Data Science at Stanford University.